muses-dmi/svg_interface/README.md

 # License

-Some of the code for the underlying SVG DSL comes from [svg-builder](https://github.com/diagrams/svg-builder), and even in the case of changes to those original files its license applies.

-Otherwise licensed under either of
+The source in this repo is licensed under either of

  * Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
  * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)